robric/wiki-contrail-controller/Kubernetes.md

 and duplicity makes this a very efficient proposition.

 In a nested mode, a Kubernetes cluster is provisioned in virtual-machines of an Openstack cluster.
-The CNI plugin and the Contrail-kubernetes manager of the kubernetes cluster, interfaces directly with Contrail componenets that manage Openstack cluster.
+The CNI plugin and the Contrail-kubernetes manager of the kubernetes cluster, interface directly with Contrail componenets that manage Openstack cluster.

 In a nested mode deployment, ALL kubernetes features, functions and specifications are